 “Expressive Arts is a way of life for me.
 Through the arts, I connect deeply with my inner knowing that guides me through life’s challenges and is with me in times of joy.
 Expressive arts is a personal practice for me, a way to contain my life, reflect on it, and bring to consciousness what is needed to make change both personally and in community.
 It is aligned with my soul’s purpose to be engaged in the arts and to share it with others.”

 Read Tamara’s full bio here

-Brandy King Schafer is a Registered Expressive Arts Therapist, Licensed Mental Health Counselor, Certified Clinical Mental Health Counselor, and a National Certified Counselor.
+Brandy King is a Registered Expressive Arts Therapist, Licensed Mental Health Counselor, Certified Clinical Mental Health Counselor, and a National Certified Counselor.
 She has a Master’s degree in Clinical Mental Health Counseling and a Filial/Play Therapy certification from Stetson University.
 She is currently pursuing an ATR-BC certification through additional education and internship.
 Brandy offers existential and person-centered expressive arts therapy at Expressionists Creative Counseling, LLC.
 She specializes in creativity development, stress and anxiety management, perfectionism, and complicated grief.
 As a collaborative presenter with EAFI at the 2019 International Expressive Arts Therapy Association (IEATA) Conference, Brandy facilitated image exploration and living multi-modal sculptures for the “Cultivating Intentional Inclusivity” workshop.
 She also presented original research on infusing creativity, existentialism, and trauma-focused cognitive behavioral therapy at the EB-ACA (Heidelberg, Germany) and the Bavarian International School.
-Brandy is currently Teaching Assistant in some of the EAFI intensives, and mentor/advisor for EAFI students.
+Brandy is currently serves as Teaching Assistant in some of the EAFI intensives, and as a mentor for EAFI students.